 BDS Staff, in the Staff Report, recommended additional screening along the northern property line and portions of the east property line.
 This BDS recommendation is discussed further in findings below.
 BDS Staff recommended a condition that requires the building's exterior and site improvements to be implemented in substantial conformance with the submitted plans, Exhibits C.1-C.5.
-The Hearings Officer finds such a condition is necessary and important in this case.
+The Hearings Officer found that such a condition is necessary and important in this case.
+The City Council concurs with this conclusion, with a modification to the condition that allows for changes to the parking if negotiated through a good neighbor agreement.